johan162/bayescalc/README.md

 ### A note on performance

 The tool enumerates the full joint distribution.
 Boolean models scale as `2^N`; multi‑valued models scale by the product of state counts.
 Practical range: ~7–10 variables depending on cardinalities.
+Pure boolean variables scale up to ~15-18 variables.

 ## Usage Examples